 Sea water has a natural alkalinity with capacity to absorb and neutralize the sulphur dioxide (SOx) gas from the exhaust, which is further oxidised to non-toxic sulphate (SO42-) in the ocean.
 Sulphate is the third most prevalent constituent of sea water after chloride and sodium ions.

 Several scientific studies conducted over the past ten years show that the water discharged from open-loop scrubbers is harmless to local waters and ports, and that it has minimal impacts on marine environments and aquatic life.
 Sulphur in the air, on the other hand, is harmful to human populations, erodes buildings, and destroys natural habitats through acid rain.

 Installing a scrubber also saves operational costs, since you can continue to use heavy fuel oil (HFO) after the IMO 2020 SOx regulations went into effect, instead of switching to more expensive compliant fuels.

 Lower CO2 footprint

-In a study published in June 2019 by the Norwegian research organisation SINTEF, Chief Scientist Dr. Elizabeth Lindstad concluded that the continued use of heavy fuel oil (HFO) with a scrubber emits less greenhouse gas emissions as compared to marine gas oil (MGO) and LNG fuel.
+In a study published in June 2019 by the Norwegian research organisation SINTEF, Chief Scientist Dr. Elizabeth Lindstad concluded that the continued use of HFO with a scrubber emits less greenhouse gas emissions as compared to marine gas oil (MGO) and LNG fuel.
 This is due to the energy consumption required during the refining and desulphurisation process.

 Less particulate matter